OpenAstronomy/openastronomy.github.io/gsoc/gsoc2016/ideas_yt.md

 *Deliverables:*

+* For each of the existing frontends, identify the relevant field plugins.
+Create a data structure to associate with each frontend that lists only the relevant plugins.
+Take the field plugin loading machinery, which currently just loops over all plugins, and have it only load plugins relevant to the loaded frontend.

+* With the above as an example, identify and document all of the places in the code where the domain is assumed to be astronomy.
+Use this to come up with a set of attributes that minimally describe a scientific domain, i.e., list of field plugins, unit system, etc.

-* A YTEP describing the proposed design and ideas for implementation.
+* Write up a YTEP describing the proposed design and ideas for implementation.
 Should identify an initial set of domain contexts, sort fields into domain contexts, and sketch how frontends should declare needed domain contexts.

-* A single or multiple pull requests to the main yt repository including the implementation of the YTEP.
+* Create a domain context class with the identified attributes.
+Implement an Base, astronomy, and possibly a nuclear engineering domain context and associate it with the existing frontends.